asdawn/acg/install.md

 **WARNING**

 Rasbian JESSIE LITE is a command line image.
-It is much smaller, but lack some packages (e.g. Java).
-Download the larger image (Jessie with PIXEL) to get it easy.
+It is much smaller, but lacks some important packages (e.g. Java).
+Download the larger image (Jessie with PIXEL) to make it easy.

 ### 2.3 Write the image
-Follow the steps in the hyper link given in 2.2.
+Follow the steps in the hyper-link given in 2.2.

-### 2.4 Update
+### 2.4 Start and config your PI
+Plugin TF card, keyboard, mouse and monitor, then connect the power,  Raspberry PI will boot to GUI.
+#### 2.4.1 Config your network

 ## 3. Install tools for geo-processing
 ## 4. Publish maps